 Key takeaways

-- The source-backed planning facts are two exams, 220-1201 and 220-1202, up to 90 questions per exam, 90 minutes per exam, and 274 USD per voucher in the current cost seed.
+- The source-backed planning facts are two exams, 220-1201 and 220-1202, up to 90 questions per exam, 90 minutes per exam, and 274 USD per voucher on the official page.

 - A+ is entry-friendly by eligibility: no prerequisite, open registration, and about 12 months of support experience recommended rather than required.